 Eligibility: Currently enrolled Davidson students who have experienced sexual violence at any point in their lives may participate in this group.
 Due to professional licensing laws, students must be located in the state of North Carolina in order to receive therapy services.
-Unfortunately, students who are living out of state this semester will not be able to participate.

 Interested in Forming Other Groups/Workshops?